 Although rolling release can be considered as a negative for some cases where you need absolute stability and it’s a fact that the more software and kernel updated there is chance of instability.
 For server architecture maybe the rolling release it’s not a great choice.

 If you ever tried to install Arch Linux, you know the complexity that comes with it.
 But that complexity also means that you’ll be forced to learn things that you probably never bother to in other distributions.

 For example, when you install Arch from the begging you have to type commands for everything.
-From selecting disk types to partition disks with the right format you have to know the commands, mount the file system, configuring the network, encrypt the file system, install specific hardware drivers all are work that needs to be done in a terminal window.
+From selecting disk types to partition disks with the right format you have to know the commands, mount the file system, configure the network, encrypt the file system, and install specific hardware drivers all are work that needs to be done in a terminal window.

-Open-source at its purest form:
+Open-source in its purest form:

 Like Debian, Arch Linux is one of the rare few community-only Linux distribution projects.
 Menas they are always listen to the users first and less prone to include propitiatory software for revenue.

 In that sense, Debian and Arch Linux are more pure community-driven projects.
 It may not matter to many people but a few people do care about such things.